shieldproject/shield/ROADMAP.md

 SHIELD supports remote agent backup / restore execution, whereby a backup / restore operation can be exeucted on the host holding the data system.
-To utilize this currently requires _a priori_ knowledge of the network presence of agents, their IP addresses and TCP ports.
+Currently, to utilize this requires _a priori_ knowledge of the network presence of agents, their IP addresses and TCP ports.

 Ideally, the CLI and web interface would be able to show the operator the available agents, by hostname, UUID, or some other human-friendly identifier.
 From there, an operator should be able to view what local SHIELD plugins are installed, at what versions, and what their capabilities are.